 The Company's accounting policies provide scope for assets and liabilities to be classified, at inception in to different accounting categories.
 The classification of financial instruments is given in Note 34 "Analysis of Financial Instruments by Measurement Basis".
-The COVID-19 pandemic has resulted in significant volatility in the financial markets.
-However, the Company did not require to reclassify any of its financial assets as a result of the significant volatility created by the pandemic.
+The COVID-19 pandemic has resulted in significant volatility in the financial v.
+Defined Benefit Plan vi.
+Useful Life-time of the Property, Plant, Equipment and Intangible Assets